mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ## Project 1  Due: 11:59 PM, Wednesday, June 9, 2021

+:checkered_flag: Submit a single .pdf file named <LastNameFirstName>Project1.pdf.
+The single pdf will contain your responses to the questions marked with a checkered flag.
+It is important that you clearly label each answer with the project part number and that you provide your name and email address at the top of the .pdf.

 ### Part 1: Programming a Particle Argon to report heartbeats to the Particle cloud and Node-RED

 #### Start up items